Helping Dreams Come True

 Taking on New Growth Opportunities

-Chastity started Nursing by Demand in 2007 working out of her home with one employee.
+Chastity started Nursing by Demand by working out of her home with one employee.
 She now has 219 employees and three offices in Dayton, Cincinnati and Columbus, Ohio.

 “She’s built the business very nicely, doing more and more work for her clients.
 She started off billing a few thousand a month, now she’s up to an average of $25,000 to $27,000 every week.
 I have no reason to believe she can’t sustain it and grow even more,” Ryan says.

-With PRN taking some of the billing worry off her shoulders, Chastity has time to go on site visits and see patients in a supervisory capacity.
+With PRN taking some of the billing worry off her shoulders, Chastity has time to conduct on-site visits and see patients in a supervisory capacity.
 “That’s where my heart is, without a doubt, with the patients.
 I’m glad I can still get out to see them.”

 “I can’t stress enough what a wonderful company they are.
 I firmly believe I would not be in business today if not for PRN Funding.
 Even when I don’t have to use them anymore, I don’t know that I’d want to leave them.”